 Traveling with student loans creates a really specific mindset for planning and budgeting for my trips.
 They are almost always on a pretty tight budget.
 That means I often take advantage of cheap and affordable hostels, commit to walking most places, and I’ve grown to really love and enjoy the beautiful nature of a new place – an attraction that is almost always free or cheap.

-So how do you travel with student debt?
+So how do you travel with student loan debt?
 Do you pay a special amount per month?

 People often think that just because they have student loans, that means they don’t have the ability to afford travel.
 The truth is, though, it just has to be made a priority.
 Travel is expensive, don’t get me wrong, but if it’s really what you want, you have to live accordingly.
 For me, that meant that my lifestyle had to adapt.

-I live well under my means in accommodation that’s cheaper than what I can afford, I’m thrifty with my shopping, spend little on new clothes, and I rely on public transportation.
+I live well under my means.
+My accommodation is cheaper than what I can afford, I’m thrifty with my shopping, spend little on new clothes, and I rely on public transportation.
 I don’t have a car payment or a house payment and I cook at home as often as my sanity will let me – I do love a good meal out and a tasty cocktail every now and again 😉

 I also hustle.
 I try to do a lot of little side projects that fulfill my passion for writing and creating content and I work hard to find opportunities that pay me to do so.
 I do a little freelance work on the side and try to find jobs that help me fulfill my love for travel.
 When I quit my marketing job, I searched high and low for a job that would let me travel and see a new part of the world, and teaching English in South Korea paid me enough to pay my loans and travel.